rswinkle/sdl_img/README.md

 sdl_img
 =======

-A simple image viewer based on stb_image.h (with the suggested animated gif api extension).
+A simple image viewer based on stb_image.h (with the suggested animated GIF API extension).

 Goals / Focus
 =============
-features I've always wanted in an image viewer
+* Implement features I've always wanted in an image viewer
-Simple, readable code
+* Relatively simple, short, readable code
-not focused on speed, if it's fast enough on my chromebook it's good enough
+* Not focused on speed, if it's fast enough on my chromebook it's good enough

 Controls/Usage
 ==============